ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-lnw-underlay-frr.md

 - All port representors should be part of an OvS bridge.
 Based on topology, these OvS bridges will just perform bridging or TEP termination bridges which are used to enable underlay connectivity for VxLAN traffic.
 - OvS bridges, VxLAN ports are created using ovs-vsctl command provided by the networking recipe and all the port representors are attached to OvS bridge using ovs-vsctl command.
 - This config has:
-  - 8 Overlay VFs
+  - 1 Overlay VF
-  - 8 Port representors in ACC for the above 8 Overlay VFs
+  - 1 Port representors in ACC for the above 1 Overlay VF1
   - 2 physical ports
   - 2 Port representors in ACC for the above 2 physical ports
   - 2 APF netdev on HOST
   - 2 Port representors in ACC for the above 2 HOST APF netdevs
+  - TEP termination dummy interface

 System under test will have above topology running the networking recipe.
 Link Partner can have the networking recipe or legacy OvS or kernel VxLAN.
 Refer to the limitation section in [Linux Networking for E2100](es2k-linux-networking.md) before setting up the topology.